-When a roommate who is the customer named on the utility bill moves out of an apartment, the remaining roommate is not responsible for the departed roommate's bills.38 c.
+When a roommate who is the customer named on the utility bill moves out of an apartment, the remaining roommate is not responsible for the departed roommate's bills.
+For purposes of this rule, two unmarried people living together would be considered " roommates."

+c.
 Landlord Transfers Bill to Tenant

-When a landlord wishes to transfer responsibility for a utility bill from herself to a tenant, she cannot simply do so by calling the company.
-The tenant must agree in writing with the landlord and the utility must be separately metered.39 If you have not agreed in writing to a utility bill being put in your name, call the utility company and ask that the bill be taken out of your name.
+When a landlord wishes to transfer responsibility for a utility bill from themself to a tenant, they cannot simply do so by calling the company.
+The tenant must agree in writing with the landlord and the utility must be separately metered.
+If you have not agreed in writing to a utility bill being put in your name, call the utility company and ask that the bill be taken out of your name.
 If your landlord then refuses to pay the bill, the company cannot shut off your service without giving you notice.
 For more information, see the section in this chapter called Your Right to Continued Service.